 How to Relax Your Body When You Have Social Anxiety

-If you live with anxiety or a constant feeling of being unable to relax, progressive muscle relaxation may help.
+If you live with worry about the future or a constant feeling of being unable to relax, progressive muscle relaxation may help.
 You can use progressive muscle relaxation on your own at home to reduce tension and anxiety in your body.

 Benefit of Progressive Muscle Relaxation